dzhus/blog/README.md

 - [ ] Presumably due to pagination/tags code, all pages are rebuilt
       after even a single post is modified.

-## A note on Semantic Web technologies

-The last big changes to the old engine were made somewhere in 2009.
-In 2017, the state of the Semantic Web tech adoption has changed (positively) compared to 2010s:

-- HTML5 is mainstream

-- Microformats, RDFa were «superseded» by [microformats2][]

-- Some `<link>` `rel` values were [dropped][rel-drop]

 ## TOCs

 It's possible to get Pandoc to include table of contents in the HTML